 Scammers scan these sites and harvest information, and many people provide too much personal information.
 Limit what you share and adjust your privacy settings so that your accounts are as secure and as private as possible.
 Not only do scammers get your email address from social media sites, but they can also obtain a lot of other personal information that can lead to identity theft and even physical theft or harm.
 Be careful.

 Unfortunately, data breaches are becoming more and more common.
-Once a hacker gains access to a company’s database, they can gather not only email addresses but all kinds of other information such as your name, home address, phone number, Social Security number, banking and other financial account numbers.
-Also potentially vulnerable is your health information, usernames, and passwords and more.
+Once hackers gain access to a company’s database, they can gather not only email addresses but all kinds of other information such as your name, home address, phone number, Social Security number, banking and other financial account numbers.
+Also potentially vulnerable is your health information, usernames, and passwords.

-The data hackers gather can cause bigger problems than just gaining access to your email address.
+The data that the hackers gather can cause bigger problems than just gaining access to your email address.
 The information they harvest can be used for identity and financial theft and other malicious purposes.
-It is difficult to protect yourself in these situations.
+It isn’t easy to protect yourself in these situations.

 Steps you can take to protect yourself from a data breach: